-The ASIC Derivative Transaction Rules (Clearing) currently specify certain interest rate derivative contracts referencing benchmarks that will cease or no longer be representative by January 2022.
-These products will no longer be suitable-nor indeed available-for central clearing beyond the end of 2021.
+The ASIC Derivative Transaction Rules (Clearing) currently specify certain interest rate derivative contracts referencing USD LIBOR, all tenors of which will have ceased by 30 June 2023.
+Products referencing USD LIBOR will no longer be suitable-nor indeed available-for central clearing beyond this date.

-Given the underlying policy objectives of mandatory central clearing are not altered by these developments, we are proposing to replace these contracts with a range of products referencing replacement RFRs within the existing OIS class.
+Given that the underlying policy objectives of mandatory central clearing are not altered by this development, we are proposing to replace these contracts with products referencing SOFR-the relevant replacement RFR-within the existing OIS class.
 By making these changes concurrently, we hope to maintain, as far as possible, the level of activity covered by the clearing mandate.